Engineering (EGR)

 EGR 1351.
 First Year Participation in Engineering Projects in Community Service (EPICS).
 (1-2) 1 Credit Hour.

+Prerequisite: EGR 1352.
 Engineering Projects in Community Service (EPICS) courses create a vertical project track under which students work in multidisciplinary teams on long-term engineering-based design projects.
-Projects of at least one-year in duration are intended to solve real problems that are defined in consultation with "customers" from not-for-profit community and education organizations.
-EPICS courses are open to students from all disciplines; each student contributes expertise in his/her academic discipline.
-Each team consists of a mix of first year, sophomores, juniors, and seniors.
+Projects are intended to solve real problems that are defined in consultation with "customers" from the not-for-profit community and education organizations.
+EPICS courses are open to students from all disciplines; each student contributes expertise in their academic discipline.
 Students are encouraged to participate in an EPICS project team for two or more semesters.
 First year students gain insight into the specific project, and more generally, into the design and development process.
 They attend planning and reporting meetings with the customer and are expected attend all team meetings.
 Under the mentorship of the team’s sophomores, juniors, and seniors they perform and report upon tasks consistent with their level of discipline expertise.
-May be repeated for credit.
-Course Fees: LRE1 $25; STSE $10; DL01 $25.
+The lab hours could be met through helping community partners.
+EGR 1352 and EGR 1351 together are equivalent to AIS.
+Course Fee: LRE1 $25; STSE $10; DL01 $25.

 EGR 1352.
 First Year Participation in Engineering Projects in Community Service (EPICS).
 (2-2) 2 Credit Hours.

-Prerequisite: Permission of instructor required.
 Continuation of Engineering Projects in Community Service (EPICS).
 Participants gain insight into the specific project, and more generally, into the design and development process.
 They attend planning and reporting meetings with the customer and are expected to attend all team meetings.
 Working with the team's sophomores, juniors, and seniors, they perform and report upon tasks consistent with their level of discipline expertise.
-EPICS 1352 is offered for two credits and is intended for students who have exhibited significant achievement in EGR 1351 and desire the level of responsibility that is appropriate for two credits.
-May be repeated for credit.
-Course Fees: LRE1 $25; STSE $20.
+The lab hours could be met through helping community partners.
+EGR 1351 and EGR 1352 together are equivalent to AIS.
+Course Fee: LRE1 $25; STSE $20.

 EGR 1403.
 Technical Communication.
 (3-0) 3 Credit Hours.

-Prerequisite: WRC 1013.
 Oral, written, graphical and visual communication; technical instructions; design project with presentation; teamwork; and personal responsibility.
 May be applied toward the Core Curriculum requirement in the Component Area Option.
-Course Fees: LRC1 $12; LRE1 $25; STSE $30; DL01 $75.
+Course Fees: L001 $10; LRC1 $12; LRE1 $25; STSE $30; DL01 $75.

 EGR 2103.
 Statics.
 (3-0) 3 Credit Hours.
 (TCCN = ENGR 2301)

-Prerequisites: PHY 1943, and completion of or concurrent enrollment in MAT 1224.
+Prerequisite: PHY 1943, and completion of or concurrent enrollment in EGR 1333 or MAT 1223 (or MAT 1224 in previous catalogs).
 Vector analysis of force systems applied to particles and rigid bodies and free body diagrams.
 Engineering applications of equilibrium; of moments, internal forces, and friction; and of centroids, centers of gravity, and moments of inertia.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRE1 $25; STSE $30; DL01 $75.
+Course Fee: LRE1 $25; STSE $30; DL01 $75.

 EGR 2213.
 Statics and Dynamics.
 (3-0) 3 Credit Hours.

-Prerequisites: MAT 1224 and PHY 1943.
+Prerequisite: EGR 1333 or MAT 1223 (or MAT 1224 in previous catalogs), and PHY 1943.
 Force, moment, equilibrium, centroids and moments of inertia, kinematics, and kinetics of particles.
 Not open to students in Civil or Mechanical Engineering.
 May not be substituted for EGR 2103.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRE1 $25; STSE $30.
+Course Fee: LRE1 $25; STSE $30.

 EGR 2323.
 Applied Engineering Analysis I. (3-1) 3 Credit Hours.

-Prerequisite: MAT 1224 or EGR 1324.
+Prerequisite: Completion of MAT 1223 or EGR 1333 (or MAT 1224 or EGR 1324 in previous catalogs), or equivalent.
 Application of mathematical principles to the analysis of engineering problems using linear algebra and ordinary differential equations (ODE’s).
 Topics include: mathematical modeling of engineering problems; separable ODE’s; first-, second-, and higher-order linear constant coefficient ODE’s; characteristic equation of an ODE; non-homogeneous equations; Laplace transforms; shifting theorems; convolution; solution of an ODE via Laplace transform; matrix addition and multiplication; solution of a linear system of equations via Gauss elimination and Cramer’s rule; rank, determinant, and inverse of a matrix; eigenvalues and eigenvectors; existence and uniqueness of solutions; solution to system of ODE's by diagonalization.
 One hour of problem solving recitation.
+(Same as EE 2323.
+Cannot be a substitution for EGR 2302 or EGR 3423.
+Credit can only be earned for one of the following: EE 2323, EGR 2302, EGR 3423, or EGR 2323.)
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRE1 $25; STSE $30; DL01 $75.
+Course Fee: LRE1 $25; STSE $30; DL01 $75.

 EGR 2351.
-Sophomore Participation in Engineering Projects in Community Service (EPICS).
+First Year Participation in Engineering Projects in Community Service (EPICS).
 (1-2) 1 Credit Hour.

 Continuation of Engineering Projects in Community Service (EPICS).
 Sophomores gain insight into the specific project, and, more generally, into the design and development process.
 They attend planning and reporting meetings with the customer and are expected attend all team meetings.
 Under the mentorship of the team’s juniors and seniors, they perform and report upon tasks consistent with their level of discipline expertise.
 May be repeated for credit.
 Course Fees: LRE1 $25; STSE $10.